Spiced Apple Pancakes With Date & Walnut

 Well, this is simply my breakfast in pancake form with dates instead of raisins and walnuts as the perfect compliment.
 On their own I am not a huge walnut fan…but teamed with dates or maple syrup then I’m sold.
 You could use either date syrup or maple syrup in this recipe, I used maple syrup and then added the chopped dates to the batter.

 These are thick moist pancakes and make for a pretty filing brunch.
-Believe me you really won’t need to be snacking again before lunch…particularly if like me these form part of a lazy morning, with brunch (as opposed to breakfast) being the keyword!
+Believe me you really won’t need to be snacking again before lunch…particularly if like me these form part of a lazy morning, with brunch!

 Saturday tends to be my chill-out catch up day, anything goes and I have no particular timetable or commitments.
 However, that said I do like to have felt that I ‘fitted a lot in’ to my day.
 I’ve said before that I’m not really very good at lazy days however hard I try!
 But the concept of lazy day pancakes sets me in the weekend mood, they take the healthy vibe and tweak it into a little indulgence.
 Perfect!